Classification of financial assets

 A very good discussion on the entity’s business model for managing financial assets, with examples, is contained in paragraphs IFRS 9.B4.1.1 to B.4.1.6.

 When financial assets are not held within a business model whose objective is to hold assets to collect contractual cash flows or within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets, they are measured at FVTPL.
-This includes, but is not limited to, financial assets held for trading which are discussed below (IFRS 9.
+This includes, but is not limited to, financial assets held for trading (IFRS 9.
 B4.1.5-6).

 Contractual cash flow characteristics (‘SPPI test’)